IBM/dbb-git-migration-modeler/docs/AdvancedInformation.md

       - ZUN.....
 ~~~~

-The result of this command is a set of Application Descriptor files and DBB Migratin mamming files for each discovered application.
+The result of this command is a set of Application Descriptor files and DBB Migration mapping files for each discovered application.
 If a member doesn't match any naming convention, it is assigned to a special application called *UNASSIGNED*.

 ## Working with the special *UNASSIGNED* application